39 people were killed while walking in Nashville in 2020, the most people ever killed in Nashville’s history.

 What can I do to help?

 Get involved in the Mayor's Vision Zero planning process.
 The Mayor's Vision Zero planning process is currently underway.
-It includes a deep dive into crash data to develop priorities for safety improvements and multiple efforts to gather input from community members.
-In 2021, we expect to see a Vision Zero website to gather input, an online survey, meetings, and focus groups.
+Visit the Vision Zero Action Plan website to learn more.
+The planning process includes a deep dive into crash data to develop priorities for safety improvements and multiple efforts to gather input from community members.
 Walk Bike Nashville will be sharing updates about how to get involved with the Vision Zero process on our social media and email list so make sure you are signed up and follow us.
 Nora Kern, WBN Executive Director and Lindsey Ganson, Advocacy Director are both serving on the Mayor's Vision Zero task force so be in touch if you have ideas about how to make sure this Planning process is a success.
 The resulting Vision Zero Plan, scheduled to be published in Nov.
 2021, will be the key element to determining more focused priorities and projects toward Vision Zero.

 Know the numbers and understand the human toll behind them.
 Learn more about Nashville’s crash statistics in our fact sheet here.